Change over Time

 Technical people monitor metrics — numbers that report change over time — to keep systems running smoothly.
 This is not news.

-What is news, though, is that as streams of data flow into every aspect of modern life, designers are increasingly being asked to find ways to help non-technical folks monitor the systems they care about.
+What is news is that as streams of data continue flow into and alter every aspect of modern life, UX designers are increasingly being asked to create experiences anyone can use to monitor systems they care about.

-- Defining a set of measurements, or metrics, that report useful things about the status of a system of interest
+- Define a set of measurements — metrics — that report useful things about the status of a system.

-- Capturing the value of these metrics at regular intervals and storing them as a time series, indexed by metric name and the exact time each new value was recorded, called a timestamp.
+- Capture the value of these metrics at regular intervals and store them as a time series: a data set indexed by the metric name and the exact time each new value was recorded, called a timestamp.

-- Comparing the current value for each metric to past values to show how the system is changing, or trending, over time.
+- Compare the current value for each metric to past values to show how the system is changing, or trending, over time.

-Of course, just watching the metric values change is not enough; we also need to take actions in response to the changes we see.
+Of course, just watching the metric change is not enough; people also need to take actions in response to the behavior they see.

-- and enable them to initiate useful actions directly from the display itself.
+- and enables them to take actions directly from the display itself.

-The rest of this essay provides a general framework for achieving this UX, organized like this:
+The rest of this essay explains a general framework for designing these kinds of experience.

 Caveat: Standard vs Custom